shivamsharma2509/GSOC24/README.md

 ## About Me

-Hi, I am Shivam Sharma, currently working at Cognizant Technology Solutions as Engineer Trainee.
+Hi, I am Shivam Sharma, currently working at Cognizant Technology Solutions.
 I was selected as a GSOC 2024 contributor for OpenPrinting @ The Linux Foundation.
 My project was adding OAuth2 support for using printers and scanners to CUPS.
 I have managed to add OAuth2 support for client verification to keep client data secure.

 ## Description